nat236919/nat236919/README.md

 - 🔭 I’m currently working on various web-application projects
 - 🌱 I’m currently learning Python and Go
-- 👯 I’m looking to collaborate on the projects whose ideas dazzle me
+- 👯 I’m looking to collaborate on the dazzling projects

 <!--
 **nat236919/nat236919** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.